Health Care Guide Information

 The immunotherapy works in the following three ways to fight cancer:

-• Nonspecific immune stimulator:
+Nonspecific immune stimulator: New cancer treatment

-This type of immunotherapy works by boosting the immune system in a general way.
-It enhances over all immunity of the patient to fight the cancer.
 For example, in urinary bladder cancer, the drug BCG is used after the removal of the tumor.
 By injecting the drug into the urinary bladder to enhance overall immunity to kill the remaining cancer cells or prevent cancer recurrence.

-• T-Cell transfer therapy:
+T-Cell transfer therapy: New cancer treatment

 In this type of immunotherapy, specific immune cells called T cells, which are naturally designed to fight infections in the body, are separated from the patient’s blood and changed into more powerful cells to target cancer cells.
 This phenomenon is used in CAR-T therapy, which is used for aggressive and recurring blood cancers.

-• Immune checkpoint inhibitor:
+Immune checkpoint inhibitor: New cancer treatment

 These medications work by blocking some proteins that block the patient’s immunity to attack cancer cells.
 When these proteins are blocked than the T-Cells attack the cancer cells.